-Successful applicants could get up to two-thirds of the cost of home improvements up to £5,000.
+Successful applicants could get up to £5,000 to cover two-thirds of the cost of home improvements, meaning you can get up to £7,500 worth of work for just £2,500.
 Residents with low incomes, including those on certain benefits, are eligible for a grant covering all works up to £10,000.

 A voucher can cover green home improvements ranging from insulation of walls, lofts, floors and roofs, to low-carbon heating like heat pumps or solar thermal – measures that could help households cut their energy bills and reduce their carbon footprint.